List of general secretaries of the All India Anna Dravida Munnetra Kazhagam: History

 The party was founded on 17 October 1972, as Anna Dravida Munnetra Kazhagam (ADMK) by M. G. Ramachandran (M.G.R.), a veteran Tamil film star and popular politician.
 It was set up as a breakaway faction from the Dravida Munnetra Kazhagam after its president M. Karunanidhi expelled him from the party for demanding an account as the party treasurer.
 M.G.R., who wanted to start a new political party, then incorporated into Anakaputhur Ramalingam's party, which had registered under the name ADMK.
 He then quoted, "I joined the party started by an ordinary volunteer" and gave the post of Member of Legislative Council (MLC) to Ramalingam.

 On 1 November 1976, M.G.R. prefixed the All India (AI) tag to the party's name to protect the party during the Maintenance of Internal Security Act (MISA) and The Party Constitution formally came into effect with the General Secretary position as its head.
 During the lifetime of M. G. Ramachandran, He was the face of the party until his death on 24 December 1987, though others such as V. R. Nedunchezhiyan, P. U. Shanmugam, S. Raghavanandam served as the general secretaries of the party in different times.
 On 1 January 1988, Jayalalithaa was elected general secretary of the AIADMK by the prominent members of her faction, and it was ratified by the party general council convened by her the next day.
-The party began to crumble due to infighting and broke into two factions, one under Janaki Ramachandran and the other under J. Jayalalithaa, an associate of M.G.R. and another film actress-turned-politician who had starred with M.G.R.
+The party began to crumble due to infighting and broke into two factions, one under Jayalalithaa and the other under VN Janaki, wife of M.G.R. and another film actress-turned-politician who had starred with M.G.R.
 The Election Commission of India froze the "Two Leaves" symbol on 17 December 1988.
-Following the AIADMK's rout in the 1989 Tamil Nadu election, the factions led by Jayalalithaa and Janaki merged under Jayalalithaa's leadership on 7 February 1989, as Janaki decided to quit politics as it was not her forte.
+Following the AIADMK's rout in the 1989 Tamil Nadu election, the factions led by Janaki and Jayalalithaa merged under Jayalalithaa's leadership on 7 February 1989, as Janaki decided to quit politics as it was not her forte.
 On 8 February 1989, then Chief Election Commissioner R. V. S. Peri Sastri granted the Two Leaves symbol to the united AIADMK led by Jayalalithaa.
 From then, The AIADMK was led by the former chief minister of Tamil Nadu J. Jayalalithaa (Amma) as general secretary of the party till her death in 5 December 2016.
 She was admired as the Mother of the party by her cadre and was highly popular among the Tamil populace until her death in 2016.